joserodr68/joserodr68/README.md

 ## Experience

 - **💻 AI Developer**
-  - Development and optimization of artificial intelligence algorithms to enhance the efficiency of telecommunications networks.
+  - Development and optimization of artificial intelligence algorithms.
-  - Implementation of machine learning and deep learning solutions for automation and data analysis in networks.
+  - Implementation of machine learning and deep learning solutions for automation and data analysis.

 - **🌐 Telecommunications and Networks Specialist**
   - Design, implementation, and maintenance of network infrastructures.